 If you aren’t on a tight timeline for a home equity loan, there are some long-term strategies that you could try.
 These include:

 Improving your credit score is always a worthwhile task, but it can take months for it to start improving.
 Make sure you are paying every debt on time and making at least the minimum payments each month.
 Work to pay down your balances on credit cards and put your bills on auto-pay so you know you won’t miss a payment.
 Over time your credit will rebound.

 This is easy to say and harder to do, but if you’re able to prove more income, you will increase your DTI ratio.
 Position yourself for a promotion, take on a side gig such as driving for Uber or delivering with DoorDash, or search for a better-paying job.

 The only way for your DTI to go down is to either show more income or have less debt.
 If you’re unable to increase your income, the next step is to lower your debt.
 Start with the loans with the highest rates, as the money you’ll save on interest will be better served to go toward paying down your other debts.

-We are committed to helping the heroes of America in their homeownership dreams.
+Hero Home Programs™ is committed to helping the heroes of America in their homeownership dreams.
 This includes assisting with home equity loans.
-Talk with a specialist at Hero Home Programs™, contact us today.
-They will guide you to the right lenders and can help find vendors that your home equity may require, such as a home appraisal.
+To talk with a specialist and learn how we can help, contact us today.